A FRESH START…SPRING CLEAN YOUR HORSE’S DIET

 Concerned about your performance horse that’s working super hard?
 Do you have a veteran or horse with a compromised digestive system?
 Fibregenix Platinum Pro performance balancer is a technically advanced feed balancer formulated specifically for the fit performance horse.
 It delivers the optimum balance and level of each nutrient with a synergistic effect.
 This helps to optimise and enhance health and performance.

 Giving your horse’s diet an overhaul doesn’t have to be a painful task.
-Make our 3 simple steps of how to Spring clean your horse’s diet part of your horse’s management, Additionally, Fibregenix makes it so much easier to simplify a diet whilst providing the right nutrients for great health.
+Make these 3 simple ways of how to spring clean your horse’s diet, part of your horse’s daily management, Fibregenix makes it so much easier to simplify a diet whilst providing the right nutrients for great health.